 Here’s the story.
 In 1960, Abilene and all the surrounding region prohibited the sale of alcohol.
-The demand for such beverages was met by traveling long distances to cities or counties that were wet.
+The demand for such alcohol was met by traveling to cities or counties that were wet.
 And, perhaps more often, demand was met by bootleggers.
 These are people who sell alcohol in violation of dry laws.

-Before 1960, advertising business owner Dallas Perkins operated a family poultry farm.
+Before 1960, ad business owner Dallas Perkins operated a family poultry farm.
 It was on 20 acres of land north of Abilene.
 He bought 27 more adjoining acres.
-He then collected 29 signatures from surrounding neighbors.
-With these, Perkins incorporated the town in 1960.
-He named it after his advertising business.
+He then collected 29 signatures from neighbors.
+With these, Perkins began the town in 1960.
+He named it after his ad business.
 Thus, he was advertising his business.

 Next, the 20 residents of Impact voted to legalize alcohol sales within its borders.
 Most were Perkins’ family and friends.
 The vote was 18 for and two against.